 It is important to understand that the HLC role is not for pharmacists.
 This is because although the pharmacist knows about public health and healthy lifestyles they will usually be busy with services etc. and the HLC role has been developed so that front line staff are spreading healthy lifestyle information whenever possible to as many people using the pharmacy as they can.

 Pharmacists do obviously engage with patients about these matters e.g. when counselling patients and during MURs and NMS etc. so the HLC role is complementary to what the pharmacist should already be doing.

 I was previously an HLP and have staff who were trained as Healthy Living Champions (HLC).
 Do they need to retrain?

 Regardless of what level your HLP was, if you have a qualified HLC they will have passed the RSPH Level 2 award in Understanding Health Improvement and should have their certificate either displayed in the pharmacy or in the evidence portfolio.
 If you are uncertain check their certificate to confirm their Level 2 status.

-There is no need to repeat the training for HLCs or to resit their exam – they have their certificate.
+There is no need to repeat the training for HLCs or to retake their exam – they already have their certificate.